 - Detractors – response between 0 and 6

 - Promoters – response 9 and 10

 Detractors are unsatisfied customers who will probably not buy from you in the future.
 They can be unhappy with your product or service as a whole, or with certain elements.
-Either way, there is a risk they will share their dissatisfaction with others, which may hurt your business in terms of gaining new customers
+Either way, there is a risk they will share their dissatisfaction with others.
+This, of course, may hurt your business in terms of gaining new customers.

-Passives are considered to be satisfied with your brand, but not enough to promote you.
-This category is most likely to switch to your competitor if they are able to provide them with better terms, so you should always aim to convert them into promoters.
+Passives are satisfied with your brand, but not enough to promote you.
+They are likely to switch to your competitor if the competitor can provide better terms.
+So, you should always aim to convert them into promoters.